aaronaanderson/pedal/docs/STFT.md

 ## Handling the Output Stream

 For the output stream, each overlap output is added to a global sum, then returned.
-The windowed result of each fft output must be stored until it is ready to be replaced once more with new information.
-Therefore, we are stuck with a fftSize*overlap array for the output stream.
+The windowed result of each fft output must be stored until it is ready to be replaced once more with new data.
+Therefore, we are stuck with a fftSize*overlap array size for the output stream.
 Methods of reducing this are left for future exploration.

 Reversing the input segmentation from above, we can improve memory performance by doing the reverse to the output.